WanRuYang/jekyll-now/_posts/2017-1-2-testpost-Macaroon.md

 3) Compared direction and oven temperature of each recipe
 4) Measure room temperature and humidity
 5) Performed experimental baking
-6) Tested different recipe and record the effects of humidity
+6) Tested different recipes and recorded the effects of humidity

 In my second post, I will posted the complete directions and analysis result: